Skip to main content

 Collection Overview

-The papers of Frances Mazo Butwin and Julius Butwin including her writings and diaries, their correspondence, photographs, and copies of their books.
+The papers of Frances Mazo Butwin and Julius Butwin including her writings and diaries, their correspondence, family photographs, and copies of their books.

-The Mazo Family series contains papers having to do with the lives of Frances and her family.
+The Mazo Family series contains papers concerning the lives of Frances and her family.
 These include publications and manuscripts in Polish and Yiddish, such as Frances's school gradebooks, her mother Sonia's passport, and lists she made of books she read.
 Other files contain Polish money, an autograph book, postcards, and Mazo family photographs from Warsaw, Charleston, and Saint Paul.
 There is also a scrapbook from Frances's younger years through her graduation from college, a siddur (prayerbook) in Polish and Yiddish, and a Polish/Yiddish glossary.

-A highlight of the series is the single edition of sister Norma Mazo's series of 17 caricatures of Charleston life in pen, pencil, and watercolor under the title 171 King Street and a comparable collection of comic art based on the bookstore in Saint Paul, also named for its address 26 E. 4th.
+A highlight of the series is the single edition of sister Norma Mazo's series of 17 caricatures of Charleston life in pen, pencil, and watercolor under the title 171 King Street and a comparable collection of comic art based on the bookstore the Butwins ran in Saint Paul, also named for its address 26 E. 4th.

 The second series is composed of Frances's writings.
 These include school notebooks in Polish, essays in English, and diaries in both Polish and English.
 There are also a number of short stories, scripts, and articles, some in manuscript form and others in publications.
 Also included is a picture book entitled José the Alligator, with text by Frances and illustrations by Norma.

 The third series consists of the correspondence between Frances and Julius starting from their first letters in 1931 through their entire courtship to marriage in 1933.
-Several other folders contain letters they wrote to each other when they were separated after their marriage, most often when Frances visited her parents in Charleston.
+Several other folders contain letters they wrote to each other when they were geographically separated after their marriage, most often when Frances visited her parents in Charleston.

 Dates